 Since the 1996 Olympics in Atlanta, MSM's Analytical Laboratory has operated a facility shared by the Department of Pharmacology & Toxicology and the Clinical Research Center (CRC).
-In addition, investigators from the NASA Space Medicine and Life Sciences Research Center at MSM also extensively relied on this analytical chemistry laboratory.
 The CRC has realigned and consolidated the analytical core with the proteomics core laboratories (described below) to form the Analytical and Protein Profiling Laboratory.
 This laboratory analyzes both human and animal samples.
 Its primary focus is to provide reliable and comprehensive analytical services to basic and clinical researchers.
 Examples of the services and expertise include:

-SELDI Proteomics
+- SELDI Proteomics

-- Mass spectrometry (GC/MS) - Trace metals analysis - High performance liquid chromatography (HPLC) - Sample preparation (derivatization, extraction, purification) - Reporting of raw data and data analysis - Technical consultation on analytical methods and assistance with manuscript and proposal preparation
+- Mass spectrometry (GC/MS)

+- Trace metals analysis

+- High performance liquid chromatography (HPLC)

+- Sample preparation (derivatization, extraction, purification)

+- Reporting of raw data and data analysis

+- Technical consultation on analytical methods and assistance with manuscript and proposal preparation